veg/phylotree.js/docs/_build/html/_sources/fundamentals.rst.txt

 This section describes basic commands for displaying trees, such as those found in the :ref:`intro-section` section.

+Note that many methods follow the getter/setter pattern, commonly used in D3.
+That is, they can either be used to retrieve an underlying parameter by being invoked without arguments (get), or can be used to change an underlying parameter by being invoked with the proper arguments (set).

 Reading and writing trees
 -------------------------